-Statute regulates the practice of chiropractic.
+Statute regulates the practice of osteopathic medicine and surgery.
 This mandates licensure for provision of those services.
-Adding clarifications on points that may have been ambiguous under prior rules will make compliance easier for applicants and licensees.
+The rules update standards of educational programs and add clarifications, including the requirements of supplying fingerprints and proving good moral character for the purposes of relicensure.
+These additions will make compliance easier for applicants and licensees.